 The Legislative Budget Office (LBO) Uniform Standards and Procedures provide the policies, standards, and procedures for fiscal note and local impact note development.
-The Uniform Standards and Procedures have been approved by the LBO Oversight Commission as required under Minnesota Statutes 3.8854.
-The LBO will also develop a Fiscal Note User Guide and LBO Operations Manual that will provide additional examples and instructions to ensure compliance with the Uniform Standards and Procedures.
+The Uniform Standards and Procedures have been approved by the LBO Oversight Commission as required under Minnesota Statutes, section 3.8853.
+The LBO developed a Fiscal Note User Guide and LBO Operations Manual to provide additional examples and instructions to ensure compliance with the Uniform Standards and Procedures.

-Note: Revenue estimates on the tax impact of proposed legislation, as required under Minnesota Statute 270C.11, subdivision 5, are subject to the standards and procedures of the Minnesota Department of Revenue.
+Note: Revenue estimates (also referred to as Revenue Analyses) on the tax impact of proposed legislation, as required under Minnesota Statutes, section 270C.11, subdivision 5, are subject to the standards and procedures of the Minnesota Department of Revenue.

-I. Descriptions
+Descriptions